ropensci-archive/roweb2/content/blog/2018-05-02-onboarding-is-work.md

 ![commits plot of the charlatan package](/img/blog-images/2018-05-02-onboarding-is-work/unnamed-chunk-3-1.png)

-When looking at all onboarded repos, we don't see a general pattern to commit histories.
+When looking at all onboarded repos, we don’t see a general pattern to commit histories.
 Commits have diffent sizes, and the activity frequency is highly variable.
 While we see the updates to packages that occur during review, there is just as often change again after onboarding, as packages continue to improve and be maintained.
-This highlights an important aspect of our peer review, which is that _acceptance is not the end of the process_.
+This highlights an important aspect of our peer review, which is that acceptance is not the end of the process.
 While we aim for the process to ensure high quality at acceptance, packages are not static moving forwards.
 Not all deficiencies are detected by peer reviewers, and further improvements and maintanance will continue.
-This is why many of our standards are about maintainability, and our process is in part an approach to onboard _authors_ into a community of dedicated and supportive package maintainers.
+This is why many of our standards are about maintainability, and our process is in part an approach to onboard authors into a community of dedicated and supportive package maintainers.

 We do try to onboard mature packages, i.e. that are not *drafts*.
 Furthermore, the absence of general patterns in the previous figures